anubhavpgit/anubhavpgit.github.io/content/posts/jude.md

 - Provide you with a shopping list every month based on the meal plan and recipes
 - Support analysing sleep, exercise, and other health-related data

-### Reviews, feedbacks, and suggestions
+### Reviews, feedbacks, and suggestions - next?

 Building Jude is a blast.
-I am just in the early stages of development, and yet a long way to go.
+I am just in the early stages of development, and yet a long, long way to go.
 At the very least, I am sure it is better than whatever out there you think could compete with it.
+This article was a simple entry point into how my brain worked like, while building Jude.
+The final product when completed, would be a lot better than what you see here.
+Jude is just a personal project that actually solves my problem, and I thought would be cool to share with you all.
+It isn't fancy tech, no blockchains, graphs, distributed systems or low level compilation.
+Just first principles.

+And that's how you build a product- you build it for yourself.
+Identify a problem, ideate, strategize, and brainstorm.
+And then, build it.
+Startups can truly be summarized in these few steps.
+Remember, the most important part of building a product is to build something that you love, and the working prototype is always better than the perfect idea.
+The world is your oyster.
+Go build crazy!

-If you use it, I hope you like it too.
+If you do end up using it, I hope you like it too.
 Drop your feedbacks, suggestions, and reviews in the comments below.
 I would love to hear from you!